juxor/afaq/markdown/secA2.md

 quote Emma Goldman again: _"True emancipation begins. . . in woman's soul."_
 And in a man's too, we might add.
-It is only here that we can _"begin [our] inner regeneration, [cutting] loose from the weight of prejudices, traditions and customs."_ [**Op.
-Cit.**, p.
-167] But this process must be self-directed, for as Max Stirner notes, _"the man who is set free is nothing but a freed man. . . a dog dragging a piece of chain with him."_ [**The Ego and Its Own**,
+It is only here that we can _"begin [our] inner regeneration, [cutting] loose from the weight of prejudices, traditions and customs."_ [ **Op.
+Cit.** , p.
+167] But this process must be self- directed, for as Max Stirner notes, _"the man who is set free is nothing but a freed man. . . a dog dragging a piece of chain with him."_ [ **The Ego and Its Own** , p.
-p.
 168] By changing the world, even in a small way, we change ourselves.

 In an interview during the Spanish Revolution, the Spanish anarchist militant Durutti said, _"we have a new world in our hearts."_ Only self-activity and